avinashbhat/machine-learning/README.md

 Update[13 Aug 2016] - Wine Dataset Analysis

 The data set can be downloaded at https://archive.ics.uci.edu/ml/datasets/Wine+Quality Problem is to predict the category using classification model and to predict the rank using regression model.
+Code in R.

 Uploaded partial code without confusion matrix.

 Update[15 Aug 2016] - Wine Dataset Analysis

 Confusion Matrix for classification included.

+New Update[13 Feb 2017] - Added implementation of KMeans Clustering and Dataset Generation for Apriori.
+Code in Python.